lanzv/SongChordsRecognizer/ACR_Training/ReadMe.md

 ## ACR - Results

-The ACR training on the Isophonics and Billboard dataset were generated in a Jupyter Notebook.
+The Proof of concept of ACR training on the Isophonics and Billboard dataset were performed in a Jupyter Notebook.
+All trainings were evaluated on the validation, NOT TEST, dataset.
 You can see the outcome [HERE!](./Bachelor%20Research%20-%20ACR.ipynb)

+The actual ACR research inspired of the POC was evaluated only on the Beatles Dataset.
+Mir eval scores and Accuracy are used and printed [HERE!](./Beatles%20Results.ipynb)

 Model descriptions are listed [BELOW.](#acr-models---structures)